 Depending on the species of woodpecker, adults are about 6” to 18” inches long.
-The color will vary between species, however most males will have some red color on their heads along with black and white markings.
+The color will vary between species, however, most males will have some red color on their heads along with black and white markings.
 Woodpeckers have shorter bills that are sharply pointed like a chisel.
 Their tail feathers have pointed, stiffened tips that are used to brace and support the bird as it climbs trees.
-Woodpeckers have short legs with two sharp-clawed toes that point forward and two claws that point backwards.
-These toes also assist in allowing the bird to cling to trees, wooden fence posts, utility poles or wooden siding.
+Woodpeckers have short legs with two sharp-clawed toes that point forward and two claws that point backward.
+These toes also assist in allowing the bird to cling to trees, wooden fence posts, utility poles, or wooden siding.

 Woodpecker Life Stages

 Woodpeckers breed in the spring from March to May.
 Birds excavate holes in trees that will serve as their nest for the entire year.
 They sometimes use existing abandoned cavities, but most often create their own to use for roosting and breeding.
 The male selects a site for a nest hole, and both males and females work together to excavate a cavity.

 Females will lay between 3-10 eggs which incubate for about two weeks.
 When a woodpecker hatches, it is featherless and blind.
 Parents work together to raise their young with the male doing the bulk of the work.
 He does the majority of labor in constructing the nest and incubates the eggs at night so the female can rest.
 After another 18-30 days, the nestlings will be ready to leave the nest.